-- Gambling withholding: If you received a Form W-2G, Certain Gambling Winnings, enter the entire Illinois amount of withholding in the quarter in which the gambling winnings were received. - Pass-through withholding: If you received an Illinois Schedule K-1-P or K-1-T showing pass-through withholding made on your behalf, enter the entire amount in the quarter in which the pass-through entity's tax year ended.
+- Withholding from gambling and winnings from sports wagering: If you received a Form W-2G, Certain Gambling Winnings, enter the entire Illinois amount of withholding in the quarter in which the gambling winnings were received. - Pass-through withholding and PTE tax credit: If you received an Illinois Schedule K-1-P or K-1-T showing pass-through withholding made on your behalf or PTE tax credit, enter the entire amount in the quarter in which the pass-through entity's tax year ended.

-For example, if your tax year ended on March 31, 2020, and your Schedule K-1-P shows a tax year ending of June 30, 2019, you would put the pass-through withholding payment amount in Quarter 1.
+For example, if your tax year ended on March 31, 2022, and your Schedule K-1-P shows a tax year ending of June 30, 2021, you would put the pass-through withholding payment or PTE tax credit amount in Quarter 1.